 NOTE: This is a post about the Alpha version of SignalR which has since been replaced with a new preview: https://blogs.msdn.microsoft.com/webdev/2018/02/27/asp-net-core-2-1-0-preview1-getting-started-with-signalr/

 Today we are glad to announce an alpha release of SignalR for ASP.NET Core 2.0.
+This is the first official preview release of a new SignalR that is compatible with ASP.NET Core.

 Last week we announced the release of ASP.NET Core 2.0 and described some top new features, including Razor Pages, new and updated templates, and Application Insights integration.
 In this blog post we are going to dig into more details of features in 2.0.